cyverse/cyverse-sdk/docs/iplant-first-app.md

 apps-list --privateonly
 ```

-# You should see *your new app ID* in "apps-list" and "apps-list --privateonly" but not "apps-list -S stampede.tacc.utexas.edu".
-Why do you think this is the case?
-Give up?
-It's because your new app is not registered to the public iPlant-maintained executionSystem called "stampede.tacc.utexas.edu" and so is filtered from display.

 You can print a detailed view, in JSON format, of any app description to your screen:

 ```sh